ipfs/kubo/filestore/README.md

 Without extra options it is currently not possible to add directories with the daemon online.

-If the contents of an added file have changed the block will become invalid.
-By default, the filestore uses the modification-time to determine if a file has changed.
-If the mod-time of a file differs from what is expected the contents of the block are rechecked by recomputing the multihash and failing if the hash differs from what is expected.
+By default, the contents of the file are always verified by recomputing the hash.
+The setting `Filestore.Verify` can be used to change this to never recompute the hash (not recommended) or to only recompute the hash when the modification-time has changed.

 Adding files to the filestore will generally be faster than adding blocks normally as less data is copied around.
 Retrieving blocks from